Aiven-Labs/data-pipeline-evolution-batch-streaming-apache-flink/how-to-aiven/04-flink-cdc-outbox.md

   --deployment-id $FLINK_CDC_OUTBOX_DEPLOYMENT | jq '.status'
 ```

-The app should be in `RUNNING` state and then go in `FINISHED` state
+The app should be in `RUNNING` state